ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/archery/index.md

         (3) As a member of the USA Archery Junior Olympic Archery Development program (JOAD), earn your indoor or outdoor green, purple, and gray achievement award pins using a compound bow.
         (4) As a member of the NFAA's Junior Division, earn a Cub or Youth 100-score Progression Patch.
 {{/requirements}}

+{{#note type="inPerson"}}Most of the requirements will be done during the class, however Scouts should review Option B requirements 5a, 5b, 5c, and 5d prior to the class and come with a knowledge to expedite discussion on these items.
+Option B requirement 5e will be covered in the class and Option B requirement 5f2 will be utilized as the measure of shooting proficiency that must be attained by Scouts when shooting.
+Please note that this is a skill-based requirement and only Scouts that are able to meet the standards will have the opportunity of completing this component of the requirement.{{/note}}